With the world becoming more cluttered and complex, many people opt for simpler lifestyles and smaller homes.

 Rhode Island

 This state does not recognize tiny houses.
-Recently, the law has passed that permits the construction of ADU on the property to be used only by the family member.
+Recently, a law was passed that permits the construction of ADU on the property to be used only by family members.

 -